oliveroll/BudgetTrackerApp/mcp-verification.md

 3. Wait a few minutes for GitMCP to index your repository

 ### If Cursor MCP isn't working:
-1. Check that your settings.json syntax is correct
+1. Check that your ~/.cursor/mcp.json file exists and has correct syntax
 2. Restart Cursor after adding MCP configuration
 3. Ensure you have an internet connection
 4. Try the generic endpoint first: `https://gitmcp.io/docs`
+5. Check Cursor's MCP logs in the output panel

 ### If documentation seems incomplete:
 1. Push your latest changes to GitHub (especially llms.txt and README.md)